Service Academy Nominations - FAQ

 - Marital Status: Must be unmarried, not pregnant, and without legal obligation to support children or other dependents

 - Residence: Must reside within the boundaries of the 4th Congressional District of Minnesota.

-Who do I contact with questions regarding an application?
+Who do I contact to request an application?

 What is the deadline for completing a nomination file?

 The deadline for submitting a nomination packet to the District Office is early November.
 Please contact the office for more specifics.

 What must be included in my nomination file?